confluentinc/examples/clients/cloud/python/README.md

 sasl.password=<secret-access-key>
 ```

-* Properly configured trust store on client system
+## Configure SSL trust store

-In order for the producer to verify the certificate of the brokers make sure the trust store is set up correctly on your system.
+Depending on your operating system or Linux distro you may need to take extra steps to set up the SSL CA root certificates.

 ### CentOS